 We will automatically put this on your repeat prescription here at The Surgery.

-Please allow 48 hours for a prescription request.
+Please allow 2 working days for a prescription request.

 Visit NHS Choices for information on:

 - Prescription charges